MESH-Research/Pilcrow/docs/contributing/README.md

 # Introduction

 ::: tip
-CCR is in the beginning phases of its development process.
+Pilcrow is in the beginning phases of its development process.
 As such, much of this documentation is evolving quickly.
 Please check back frequently to see what has changed!
 :::

 ## Project Organization